 To till or not to till

-We already covered this question in our blog post to till or not to till the garden.
-Most no dig gardening advice says that in a case of converting a hay field or lawn into a garden it’s better not to till.
+We already covered this question in our blog articles no-dig or double dig, and to till or not to till the garden.
+Most no-dig gardening advice says that in the case of converting a hayfield or lawn into a garden it’s better not to till.
 And we would agree with it if you don’t want to plant the garden right away.

-In our home garden we have done both.
-Not to till is less work, but you don’t get as quick results.
+In our home garden, we have done both.
+Not to-dig is less work, but you don’t get as quick results.

-For the trial garden we decided to do a shallow till, just so the weeds and alfalfa is discouraged from growing and we can plant potatoes immediately into that soil.
+For the trial garden, we decided to do a shallow till, just so the weeds and alfalfa are discouraged from growing, and we can plant potatoes immediately into that soil.

 To prevent weeds from growing you have to cover the soil.
 What you cover it with and how much depends on your preference and material available.

 The area where we planted potatoes we covered with only wood chips.
 To prevent weeds from growing by using wood chips only we would need 6-8 inches.
-We did not add them all just yet, because we also wanted the potatoes to still be planted in soil, and actually grow.
-We added about 3+ inch on top of the fresh planted potatoes and will add more as the potatoes grow.
+We did not add them all at first, because we also wanted the potatoes to still be planted in soil, and actually grow.
+We added about 3+ inches on top of the freshly planted potatoes and will add more as the potatoes grow.

-For onion seedlings and beans we used different types of compost, about 4-5 inch.
+For onion seedlings and beans we used different types of compost, about 4-5 inches.
 We used mushroom compost, horse manure and the top layer is also wood chips.

-The area where we planted cabbage, celery and squash (will be planted in June), we added a layer of cardboard under the wood chips.
+In the area where we planted cabbage, celery, and squash (which will be planted in June), we added a layer of cardboard under the wood chips.
 Cardboard is great for preventing weeds from growing, however, we only used it where bigger seedlings were planted (read more below).

 Mulch, Mulch, Mulch

-A no dig garden is a mulched garden.
-To give you an idea on how much is needed here is what we used: In the main area of the new garden we used a layer (1 pickup truck load) of mushroom compost, a layer of horse manure (2 pickup truck loads) and wood chips on top (2 pickup truck loads).
+A no-dig garden is a mulched garden.
+To give you an idea of how much is needed here is what we used: In the main area of the new garden, we used a layer (1 pickup truckload) of mushroom compost, a layer of horse manure (2 pickup truck loads), and wood chips on top (2 pickup truck loads).
 All of this made about 5-6 inches.
-In the potato area we used 3 pickup truck loads of wood chips and will bring in more as the potatoes will need it.
+In the potato area, we used 3 pickup truck loads of wood chips and will bring in more as the potatoes will need it.

-That’s 8 truckloads of natural composted material for a just under 1000 square foot garden.
+That’s 8 truckloads of natural composted material for a just under 1000 square foot (92.9 m²) garden.
 We were lucky to get all of it for free, with just a lot of labor.

 If using cardboard make a hole in the cardboard and plant the seedling.
 Make sure to water the hole and the seedling to make moisture available for the plants.
-Because of the cardboard a light rain might not get to the roots, be aware of that.
+Because of the cardboard, light rain might not get to the roots, be aware of that.

 We planted the potatoes into the soil as per usual, just more shallow.
-We mulched the area after the potatoes were planted.
-We plan to add more mulch as the potatoes grow.
+We mulched the area after the potatoes were planted, planning to add more mulch as the potatoes grow.

 Long term care

-A no dig garden has less weeds with more weeding.
+A no-dig garden has fewer weeds with more weeding.
 Let me explain: If you till a garden you get a fresh start every spring even though it might be overgrown in the fall.
-Not so in a no till garden.
+Not so in a no-till garden.
 You get what you worked for.
-If you keep it clean, you will eventually have an no weed garden.
+If you keep it clean, you will eventually have a no weed garden.
 If you let the weeds grow, they will.
-It will be easier to weed the no till mulched garden though.
+It will be easier to weed the no-till mulched garden though.

 The garden will need a fresh layer of mulch every year.
-After a few years it will not be needing us much, but mulch is essential for a no dig garden.
+After a few years, it will not be needed us much, but mulch is essential for a no-dig garden.
 It is good to build your own compost to have free mulch available right at the garden site.

-We will keep you updated on this trial to convert a hay field into a garden.
-If you have had any experiences with a brand new garden, please share in the comments below.
+We will keep you updated on this trial to convert a hayfield into a garden.
+If you have had any experiences with a brand new garden, please share it in the comments below.